Skip to main content

 Rule 5160-46-02 | Ohio home care waiver program: eligibility and enrollment.

-(A) To be eligible for enrollment in the Ohio home care waiver program, an individual must meet all of the following requirements:
+(A) An individual is eligible for enrollment in the Ohio home care waiver program only if the individual meets all of the following criteria:

-(1) Be between the ages of birth through age fifty-nine.
+(1) The individual is between the ages of birth through age fifty-nine years.

-(3) Participate in an initial assessment to determine if the individual has needs that can be met through the Ohio home care waiver program.
+(3) The individual participates in an in-person initial comprehensive assessment to determine if the individual has needs that can be met through the Ohio home care waiver program.

-(4) Be determined to have a nursing facility (NF) -based level of care (i.e., intermediate or skilled) in accordance with rule 5160-3-08 of the Administrative Code.
+(4) The individual is determined to have a nursing facility (NF) -based level of care (i.e., intermediate or skilled) in accordance with rule 5160-3-08 of the Administrative Code.

-(5) In the absence of the Ohio home care waiver program, require hospitalization or institutionalization in a NF to meet his or her needs.
+(5) The individual in the absence of the Ohio home care waiver program, would require hospitalization or institutionalization in a NF to meet the individual's needs.

 (6) The individual:

-(ii) At least monthly monitoring of the individual's health and welfare through a combination of telephonic and in-person contacts with the case manager, and
+(iii) Monthly monitoring of the individual's health and welfare through a combination of telephonic and in-person contacts with the case manager and agrees to cooperate with the monthly monitoring.

-(7) Be able to establish residency in a place that possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code, and that is not a hospital, NF, intermediate care facility for individuals with an intellectual disability (ICF-IID) or another licensed/certified facility, any facility covered by section 1616(e) of the Social Security Act (42 U.S.C.
-1382(e) (January 1, 2024)), residential care facility, adult foster home or another group living arrangement subject to state licensure or certification.
+(7) The individual is able to establish residency in a place that possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code, and that is not a hospital, NF, intermediate care facility for individuals with an intellectual disability (ICF-IID) or another licensed or certified facility, any facility covered by section 1616(e) of the Social Security Act (42 U.S.C.
+1382(e) (January 1, 2025)), residential care facility, adult foster home, or another group living arrangement subject to state licensure or certification.

-(9) Have needs that can be safely met through the Ohio home care waiver in a home or community setting as determined by the Ohio department of medicaid (ODM) or its designee.
+(8) The individual's needs can be safely met through the Ohio home care waiver in a home or community setting as determined by the Ohio department of medicaid (ODM) or its designee.

-(B) Subject to paragraph (H) of this rule, to be enrolled and maintain enrollment in the Ohio home care waiver program, an individual must be determined by ODM or its designee to meet all of the following requirements:
+(B) To be enrolled and maintain enrollment in the Ohio home care waiver program, the individual will meet all of the following criteria:

-(1) Be determined eligible for the Ohio home care waiver program in accordance with paragraph (A) of this rule.
+(1) The individual is determined eligible for the Ohio home care waiver program in accordance with paragraph (A) of this rule.

-(2) Reside in a setting that possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code, and is not a hospital, NF, intermediate care facility for individuals with an intellectual disability (ICF-IID) or another licensed/certified facility, any facility covered by section 1616(e) of the Social Security Act (42 U.S.C.
-1382(e) (January 1, 2024)), residential care facility, adult foster home or another group living arrangement subject to state licensure or certification.
+(2) The individual resides in a setting that possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code, and that is not a hospital, NF, intermediate care facility for individuals with an intellectual disability (ICF-IID) or another licensed or certified facility, any facility covered by section 1616(e) of the Social Security Act (42 U.S.C.
+1382(e) (January 1, 2025)), residential care facility, or another group living arrangement subject to state licensure or certification.

-(3) Have his or her health and welfare assured while enrolled on the waiver.
+(3) The individual's health and welfare can be ensured while enrolled on the waiver.

-(4) Participate in the development and implementation of a person-centered services plan in accordance with the process and requirements set forth in rule 5160-44-02 of the Administrative Code, and consent to the plan by signing and dating it;
+(4) The individual participates in the development and implementation of a person-centered services plan in accordance with the process and requirements set forth in rule 5160-44-02 of the Administrative Code.

-(5) Agree to and receive case management services from ODM or its designee including, but not limited to:
+(5) The individual agrees to and receives case management services from ODM or its designee including, but not limited to:

 (a) Annual and other assessments, as needed,